jrwalker-projects/someegregiouswebsite/content/authors/admin/_index.md

   link: /#contact
 superuser: true
 title: Frankie Beale
+# Role/position/tagline
+role: World's finest reporter
+user_groups:
+- Principal Investigators

 ---

 Frankie is the world's finest reporter ever, though at this time he might not be the only reporter.
 Frankie has a long and distinguished career in media following in the footsteps of his illustrious father Howard.